U.S. Immigration Attorney Advising On Student Visas

-If you plan on attending a U.S. school, college or university as a foreign student, it is important that you begin the process of USCIS approval of your F-1, J-1 or M-1 student visa at the first opportunity.
-A student visa application must be submitted to the U.S. consulate, consular office or U.S. embassy with jurisdiction over your permanent residence, along with USCIS form I-20A-B/ID (certificate of eligibility) from the institution to which you have been admitted, along with a letter of admission, proof that you have funds to support yourself while in the United States, evidence you intend to return home, and other documentation.
+If you plan on attending a U.S. school, college or university as a foreign student, it is important that you begin the process of U.S. Citizenship and Immigration Services (USCIS) approval of your F-1, J-1 or M-1 student visa at the first opportunity.
+A student visa application must be submitted to the U.S. consulate, consular office or U.S. embassy with jurisdiction over your permanent residence, along with USCIS form I-20A-B/ID (certificate of eligibility) from the institution to which you have been admitted, along with a letter of admission, proof that you have funds to support yourself while in the United States, evidence you intend to return home and other documentation.

 It is extremely important that your petition and supporting documentation be meticulously prepared.
 Any error, omission or poorly worded answer may result in a processing delay or denial of your J, M or F visa petition.
 At U.S. Law Center, our attorneys devote their practice exclusively to immigration law and have extensive, successful experience in student visa processing.
 If you would like to discuss your situation with a member of our firm, please contact our office to arrange a free consultation.